deinm/phonetic/README.md

 ## Sample
 You can find 7 files that have similar names.(eng_to_kor * 7, kor_to_read * 7, phonetic_ans * 7, ...)
-Ans each of them has (Nothing), _3000, _conv, _ebs, _ele, _fru, _wiki after the file name.
+Ans each of them has (Nothing), _3000, _conv, _ebs, _ele, _fru, _wiki after the file name, and it shows which kind of vocabulary it is consist of.

-(Nothing) : Cities and Countries
+* (Nothing) : Cities and Countries

-_3000 : Essesntial English word 3000
+* _3000 : Essesntial English word 3000

-_conv : Essential words for converstaion
+* _conv : Essential words for converstaion

-_ebs : Essesntial words from ebs
+* _ebs : Essesntial words from ebs

-_ele : Essesntial words for elementary school students
+* _ele : Essesntial words for elementary school students

-_fru : Fruit
+* _fru : Fruit

-_wiki : Foreign language words from wiki
+* _wiki : Foreign language words from wiki

 After Securing the word data, we go through the process aboce(1~5) and finally get the phonetic words that we can use.